Gummy bears are such a fun treat and have a warm place in my heart.

 The biggest is gelatin.

-Gelatin is a thickening agent that gives gummy bears it’s springy, gelatinous texture.
+Gelatin is a thickening agent that gives gummy bears their springy, gelatinous texture.
 However, gelatin is made from the ground bones, skin, and even connective tissue of animals.

 The second reason a gummy bear might not be vegan is because of beeswax.
 Several companies – like Haribo – coat their gummy bears in beeswax, mostly just to keep them from sticking together.